Miles Bridges-led Michigan State tops No. 24 Minnesota 65-47

 EAST LANSING, Mich.
+(AP) -- Miles Bridges did not play the last time Michigan State rallied to beat Minnesota.
+With the freshman standout back in the lineup, the Spartans simply dominated the 24th-ranked Golden Gophers.

-(AP) -- Miles Bridges scored all 16 of his points in the first half, helping Michigan State build a huge lead it used to cruise to a 65-47 victory over No. 24 Minnesota on Wednesday night.
+Bridges scored all 16 of his points before halftime, helping Michigan State build a huge lead it used to cruise to a 65-47 victory over No. 24 Minnesota on Wednesday night.

+''In the first half he was a man-child, did a lot of great things,'' Spartans coach Tom Izzo said. ''It was kind of funny because last week after the game, his mother texted me that he was too casual.
+I give her credit.
+He got back to beast mode.''

+Bridges was aggressive, and effective, right from the start with a dunk, layup and jumper to put Michigan State up 11-4.

 Michigan State led the entire game, went ahead by 22 points at halftime and easily kept a comfortable lead.